Where is the community in your communications?

 Sarah Durham: Excellent.
 Michelle Shireen Muri, thank you so much for joining me.
 Talk to you soon.

-This webinar has been sponsored by Bloomerang
+This podcast has been sponsored by Bloomerang